ugr-sail/sinergym/README.md

 This is a project based on Zhiang Zhang and Khee Poh Lam [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus).

-The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using deep reinforcement learning.
+The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.

 The main functionalities of Energym are the following :

   - **Benchmark environments**.
 Similarly to Atari or Mujoco environments for RL community, we are designing a set of environments for benchmarking and testing deep RL algorithms.
 These environments may include different buildings, weathers or action spaces.
   - **Develop different experimental settings**.
 We aim to provide a package that allows to modify experimental settings in an easy manner.
-For example several reward functions or observation variables may be defined.
+For example, several reward functions or observation variables may be defined.
   - **Include different simulation engines**.
-Communication between Python and Energy Plus is established using BCVTB.
-Since this tool allows for interacting with several simulation engines, more of them (e.g. Modelica) could be included in the backend while maintaining the Gym API.
+Communication between Python and [EnergyPlus](https://energyplus.net/) is established using [BCVTB](https://simulationresearch.lbl.gov/bcvtb/FrontPage).
+Since this tool allows for interacting with several simulation engines, more of them (e.g. [OpenModelica](https://openmodelica.org/)) could be included in the backend while maintaining the Gym API.
   - Many more!

 _This is a work in progress project.
 Stay tuned for upcoming releases._

+## Documentation

 ## List of available environments